vega/vega-lite/site/usage/compile.md

 var vgSpec = vl.compile(vlSpec).spec;
 ```

-You could also pass in a customize logger as an optional parameter, which allow you configure your output messages.
+By default, warnings and errors are printed to the JavaScript console.
+To customize how errors and warnings are handled, you can pass a customize logger to the compile function.

 ```js
 var vgSpec = vl.compile(vlSpec, logger).spec;
 ```

-A custom logger implementation should implement the following interface:
+A custom logger should implement the following interface:

 ```typescript
 interface LoggerInterface {